turnerschumann/chatty/README.md

 ## Getting Started

 Clone the repo and run npm install in the root.
 Run npm start to start the webserver.
-Navigate to chatty_server dirictory and run npm install.
+Navigate to chatty_server directory and run npm install.
 Run npm start to start the websocket server.
 Browse to http://0.0.0.0:3000/ to access the app.

 ## Screenshots